 See a list of sensitive words relating to financial services and learn how to request our view if you propose to use of any of these terms in your business's names.

-If you plan on using one of the following words (including their plural and possessive forms) in your business name, you must get our consent first:
+If you plan on using one of the following words or expressions (including their plural and possessive forms) in your business name, you must seek our view first: